 My classes incorporate alignment-based vinyasa, and also slow movements that allow for exploration and precision.
-We practice different breathing techniques and meditate and build courage by going upside down and build compassion when it doesn't always work out.
+Students practice different breathing techniques and meditate and build courage by going upside down and build compassion when it doesn't always work out.

 I am forever mindful about how to share, apply, and articulate the ancient teachings in a way that is relevant, relatable and helpful to students.